 Exhibitions @St_Elvans

-St Elvan's continually hosts rotating guest exhibitions in our beautiful new mezzanine gallery area
+St Elvan's continually hosts FREE rotating guest exhibitions in our mezzanine gallery area

 Each month we also present our monthly WAM (Words - Art - Music) Night in the Gallery, which frequently ties in with our visiting exhibitions.
 For further information on the WAM Nights, visit www.stelvans.com/wam-words-art-music

-Further information on our current, forthcoming and recent exhibitions are available below
+Information on our current, forthcoming and recent exhibitions is available below

 Each month we also present our monthly WAM (Words - Art - Music) Night in the Gallery, which frequently ties in with our visiting exhibitions.
 For further information on the WAM Nights, visit www.stelvans.com/wam-words-art-music

-Further information on our current, forthcoming and recent exhibitions are available below
+Information on our current, forthcoming and recent exhibitions is available below

 November